Het Grote Songfestivalfeest: Withdrawn artists

 The original list of the performers also included Willeke Alberti, the Dutch representative at the Eurovision Song Contest 1994, who missed the show due to illness. 's Lordi and 's Dima Bilan, who won the contest in 2006 and 2008 respectively, were expected to perform, but they later withdrew their participation.
 Helena Paparizou was also invited, but couldn't participate in person due to a scheduling clash with a live broadcast of The Voice of Greece.
 Instead, she sent a video message in which she sang the refrain of her 2005 winning song "My Number One".

 2022 edition

-Thirty-one Eurovision acts from sixteen countries participated in the second edition of the concert.
+The second edition was held on 17 November 2022, with 31 Eurovision acts from 16 countries participating.